 - Maximum dimensions of less than 2,000 pixels are recommended.
 Larger images are better opened in a new window.

 - The right format is crucial.
-JPEG for photographic images with many colors and shades, PNGs and GIFs can be significantly smaller for images with fewer colors.
-It's best to try it out.
+JPEG for photographic images with many colours and shades, PNGs and GIFs can be significantly smaller for images with fewer colours.
+It’s best to try it out.

 - Vector graphics such as logos and illustrations look great as SVGs, are infinitely scalable and also small.
 SVGs are also pure text files with instructions from which a graphic is created.
 As text files, they benefit from GZIP compression, more on this in a moment.